 Today, Lietuviškas Varškės Sūris is produced both in industrial cheese factories and manually in common homes in the countryside.

-Depending on its production, the texture ranges from soft and crumbly to rather firm (with an interior that crumbles easily when cut).
+Depending on its production, the texture ranges from soft and crumbly to somewhat firm (with an interior that crumbles easily when cut).

 Buy this cheese online: